GUIDE 12 min read

 • Complex salary structures built around CTC (Cost to Company) that bundle employer contributions into the compensation number

 Without a local entity or an EOR, you cannot legally employ someone in India.
-Paying someone as a contractor when they function as an employee exposes you to misclassification penalties.
+Paying someone as a contractor when they function as an employee exposes you to worker misclassification penalties.

 How an India EOR Works: Step by Step